 Acupuncture, used within the framework of TCM, can be used to treat a host of different medical conditions from the mild and uncomfortable to the seriously debilitating.
 It can treat patients of all ages from the very old, to the new born.
 Furthermore, this type of treatment can alleviate, or even sometimes cure, current diseases – whether physical, emotional or psychological.
 Additionally, it can better equip a client to be more resistant to future illness.
 Thus, healthy clients can be assisted to remain so, and treatment can even enhance their own health, so they feel as if they are really “firing on all cylinders”.

 People visit a TCM Acupuncturist or a “TCM practitioner specialising in Acupuncture” for help with many different sorts of illnesses.
-The Professional Acupuncture Body, the PRTCM provides more information on this topic on the Professional Register of TCM website.
+The Professional Body, the PRTCM, provides more information on this topic on the Professional Register of TCM website.

 Difference types of Acupuncture